WestDRI/wgpages/content/pythonhpc.md

 <!-- 1.
 The expression is first compiled using Python's `compile` function (must be a valid Python expression). -->
 <!-- 1.  -->

-How would we implement the slow series with numexpr?
+How would we implement the slow series with NumExpr?
 We need a mechanism to check if a substring is present in a string:

 ```py